 NASA’s Langley Research Center in 2015 expects to begin flying a dynamically-scaled jet-powered unmanned aircraft system (UAS) with swept wings and a T-tail similar in form to an MD-90 to gather data to help the FAA create extended stall envelopes for flight simulators.
 The FAA earlier this month finalized a rule that will require airlines to begin providing stall recovery and other enhanced training to pilots in the simulator in 2018, a capability the devices do not currently have. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA Readies Second UAS For Stall Envelope Data".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA Readies Second UAS For Stall Envelope Data".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.